the-JS-hater/typst_cv/cv_2024HT-ENG.typ

       #text(gray)[June 2024 - August 2024] \

 Summer job where I assisted in designing the course material for a React Native course.
 In addition to this, I was also tasked with debugging a CMake build script for a previous thesis project at the company.
-      == Ammanuens at Linköping University
+      == Assistant at Linköping University
 During my studies, I worked part-time as a teaching assistant for several courses.
 My responsibilities included supervising lab sessions, acting as a seminar instructor, and reviewing and assessing assignments and projects.

     #v(1pt)